-- You believe that the investment view implicit in the Index will be successful, you seek an investment that will give you exposure to the Index and you are willing to bear the risks related to such an investment - You understand and accept that the performance of the Index will be affected by an index fee of 0.85% per annum and by the reduction of a notional financing cost equal to the ICE LIBOR USD 3 Month rate - You understand and accept that you may not receive any payments in excess of the principal amount of your Notes other than the Coupon Payments - You understand accept that the risks that the Index (a) may not achieve its target level of volatility, (b) may be subject to increased volatility due to the use of leverage and (c) may underperform its underlying portfolio and/or alternative indices that do not include a volatility targeting mechanism - You understand and accept the risk that the Index may at any time be notionally invested only in a single component or a small number of components - You do not seek an investment for which there will be an active secondary market and you are willing and able to hold the Notes to maturity - You are willing to assume our credit risk for all payments on the Notes - You are willing to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority
+- · You do not seek an investment that produces periodic interest or coupon payments or other sources of current income - You understand and accept that you may not earn any positive return on your Notes - You believe that the investment view implicit in the Index will be successful, you seek an investment that will give you exposure to the Index and you are willing to bear the risks related to such an investment - You understand and accept that the performance of the Index will be affected by an index fee of 0.85% per annum and by the reduction of a notional financing cost equal to the ICE LIBOR USD 3 Month rate - You understand accept that the risks that the Index (a) may not achieve its target level of volatility, (b) may be subject to increased volatility due to the use of leverage and (c) may underperform its underlying portfolio and/or alternative indices that do not include a volatility targeting mechanism - You understand and accept the risk that the Index may at any time be notionally invested only in a single component or a small number of components - You do not seek an investment for which there will be an active secondary market and you are willing and able to hold the Notes to maturity - You are willing to assume our credit risk for all payments on the Notes - You are willing to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority